Tatra T5C5

 The Tatra T5C5 is a single-car tram built by ČKD Tatra in Prague in the late 1970s and early 1980s.
-In 1978, 2 prototypes were tested in Prague and Budapest.
-They differed in many ways to earlier Tatra products, most notably that the vehicle was controlled by a hand lever rather than a foot pedal.
+In 1978, two prototypes were tested in Prague and Budapest.
+As they are no longer based on the PCC streetcar, they differed in many ways to earlier Tatra products, most notably that the vehicle was controlled by a hand lever rather than a foot pedal.
 Between 1978 and 1984, 322 vehicles were supplied to Budapest and, as of September 2020, all are in service with 2 of them being used exclusively for driver training purposes.

 Modernizations

 Between 2002 and 2004 80 T5C5 units were extensively refurbished : the old drive system (resistor and series-parallel control) was replaced by chopper control using IGBT transistors.
 These trams have been renamed as "T5C5K".
 These units have been further modernized from 2009, their current type name is T5C5K2.
 A new program started in 2014, which refurbishes all remaining classic T5C5 units to the technical standards of T5C5K2.
 The 80 units that were refurbished between 2002 and 2004 are further being upgraded to the same technical specifications as the examples refurbished since 2014.
 As of September 2020, only 34 T5C5s are left in original condition with this number expected to decline further as more units are refurbished.

 With the introduction of FUTÁR traffic control system at BKK, all T5C5 and T5C5K2 units got the FUTÁR controller and on-board unit, and new visual displays (1 front, 2 side, 1 inside).
 Some pins on the electrical coupling between units have been reused for FUTÁR's communication.